gugod/App-perlbrew/README.md

     perlbrew available

     # Install some Perls
-    perlbrew install 5.18.2
+    perlbrew install 5.32.1
-    perlbrew install perl-5.8.1
+    perlbrew install perl-5.28.3
-    perlbrew install perl-5.19.9
+    perlbrew install perl-5.33.6

     # See what were installed
     perlbrew list

     # Swith to an installation and set it as default
-    perlbrew switch perl-5.18.2
+    perlbrew switch perl-5.32.1

     # Temporarily use another version only in current shell.
-    perlbrew use perl-5.8.1
+    perlbrew use perl-5.28.3
     perl -v

-    # Or turn it off completely.
-Useful when you messed up too deep.
-    # Or want to go back to the system Perl.
+    # Turn it off and go back to the system perl.
     perlbrew off

-    # Use 'switch' command to turn it back on.
+    # Turn it back on with 'switch', or 'use'
-    perlbrew switch perl-5.12.2
+    perlbrew switch perl-5.32.1
+    perlbrew use perl-5.32.1

     # Exec something with all perlbrew-ed perls
     perlbrew exec -- perl -E 'say $]'

-## DESCRIPTION
+# DESCRIPTION

 [perlbrew](https://metacpan.org/pod/perlbrew) is a program to automate the building and installation of perl in an easy way.
 It provides multiple isolated perl environments, and a mechanism